280north/narwhal/docs/quick-start.md

     tusk init hello-web
     cd hello-web

-Enter your project as a "virtual environment" using `sea` so that its libraries, binaries, and packages get automatically installed when you run Narwhal.
+Enter your project as a "virtual environment" using `activate` or `sea` so that its libraries, binaries, and packages get automatically installed when you run Narwhal.

+    source bin/activate
     bin/sea

 Install some packages you will need, like Jack, the JSGI standard library for interoperable web services.